cloudmesh/pi/content/en/tutorial/raspberry-burn-windows/index.md

 ### 7.3 Setting up keys on each PI worker

-To set up keys on each PI so we can login from one PI to another, we can use our `create`/`gather`/`sactter` commands.
+To set up keys on each PI so we can login from one PI to another, we can use our `create`/`gather`/`scatter`/`access` commands.
 First, we need to create a key on the workers and manager.
 Then we gather all keys and scatter them on all PIs.
-The sequence of commands is as follows:
+We also set up a configuration file located at .ssh/config on each one of the hosts.
+The sequence of commands is as
+follows:

 {{< tabs tabTotal="2" tabLeftAlign="2">}}